garystafford/voter-service/README.md

 ## Introduction

-The Voter [Spring Boot](https://projects.spring.io/spring-boot/) RESTful Web Service, backed by [MongoDB](https://www.mongodb.com/), is used for DevOps-related training and testing.
+The Candidate Spring Boot Service is a RESTful Web Service, backed by MongoDB.
 The Voter service exposes several HTTP API endpoints, listed below.
 API users can review a list candidates, submit a vote, view voting results, and inspect technical information about the running service.
 API users can also create random voting data by calling the `/simulation` endpoint.

 ## Quick Start for Local Development